+Traditional Paper Claims

-Traditional Paper Claims: When you incur an Eligible Expense, you file a claim with the Plan's Third Party Administrator by completing and submitting a Request for Reimbursement Form.
-You may obtain a Request for Reimbursement Form from the Plan Administrator or the Third Party Administrator.
+When you incur an Eligible Expense, you file a claim with the Plan's Third Party Administrator by completing and submitting a Request for Reimbursement Form.
+Forms can be mailed to PO Box 14167, Lexington, KY 40512-4167 or faxed to 1-800-905-1851.
+You may obtain a Request for Reimbursement Form from the Third Party Administrator or print a copy from the KEHP website at http://kehp.ky.gov.
 You must include with your Request for Reimbursement Form a written statement from an independent third party (e.g., a bill from the day care provider.) associated with each expense that indicates the following:

-- a) The nature of the expense;
+- (i) The nature of the expense;

-- b) The date the expense was incurred; and
+- (ii) The date the expense was incurred; and

-- c) The amount of the expense.
+- (iii) The amount of the expense.